SergheiMihailov/software-design-vu/docs/assignment2.md

     *

 ### class: snippetManager
+This class keeps track of all the snippets and is the only class able to modify the snippets.
 #### Attributes
 * _pathToSnippoDir: String_
     * Contains the path to the directory where all snippets are stored.